 ABOUT THE SOCIETY

-The Manchurian Cultural Heritage Society is a nonprofit organization dedicated to the research, preservation, and public interpretation of cultural heritage associated with Manchuria and the broader Northeast Asian region.
+The Manchurian Cultural Heritage Society is a nonprofit cultural organization based in Canada, dedicated to the preservation and contemporary expression of Manchurian heritage within a global context.

 Board of Directors

-While some Board members have cultural backgrounds connected to the Manchurian region, the Society is not defined by ethnicity.
+While some Board members have cultural connections to the Manchurian region, the Society is not defined by ethnicity.
 Its governance reflects diversity, professionalism, and a shared commitment to public cultural stewardship.

 Cecilia Aisin Gioro